 What information should I be prepared to report?

-Type of crime or incident, location of the crime, date of crime, date crime was reported to you.
+Type of crime or incident, location of the crime, date of crime, and date crime was reported to you.

 Location of Crime